Instruction for Authors

 Acknowledgments

 Financial support.
 Information on financial support should be provided by authors.
 The Acknowledgments section should list all sources of financial support for the work, including any financial arrangement with a company whose product is related to the study.
 If there was no financial support, that too should be stated.
-Acknowledgments, including grant support, should be placed at the end of the text.
+Acknowledgments, including grant support, should be placed after the text.

 Example: